 And then … crickets.
 I never heard back about that position.
 No call, no note, nothing.
 By contrast, I recently hired a couple of people for Moraware, and I wrote back every single person who applied correctly – more than 300 people.
 It’s just not that difficult to say, “Thanks for your interest and your enthusiasm, but we’re going in another direction.”
 That really pissed me off.
 Deep down, that’s when I knew I was done with Microsoft.

 It was at the second MicroConf that I was inspired to build Tribbon.
 The idea was to have something like video game achievements for events that you attend in real life.
 I noticed that I had little badges next to my name on Stack Overflow, and I thought it would be neat to have arbitrary badges like that to represent experiences from real life.
-It sounds stupid when I describe it now, but I was really passionate about it.
+It sounds stupid when I describe it now, but it made so much sense to me at the time.

 I thought that Tribbon could provide a way to connect people together at conferences, and I thought that would make it inherently valuable to conference organizers.
 From MicroConf, I called my friend Mark Littlewood in England (who by then was leading Business of Software) and asked him if he would throw money at me as a customer.
 He didn’t say yes, but I wanted to hear yes so bad that I pretended he did.
 Same with Rob and Mike.